 About the High North

 The High North is an important area of commitment for the Norwegian Institute of Public Health.
-Barents cooperation and the Arctic Council have been important arenas for collaboration on public health issues.
+Barents cooperation and the Arctic Council have been important arenas for collaboration on public health and environmental issues.

 Strategic goals, priorities, and instruments through which the High North commitment should be implemented in the next 20-30 years are described in the Report to the Storting (White Paper) No.7 (2011-2012) The High North: Visions and strategies.